ks961/automapper/README.md

    * `field`: the name of the invalid field
    * `message`: the error message
 2. **Native `Error`**
-   May be thrown by your own code inside a custom validator.
+   Also thrown when a value does not meet validator constraints.

+   * For example, in `StringLength(min, max)`, if `max < min`, an error will be thrown with a descriptive message.

 ---